suredream/hack-your-ds-interview/README.md

-# Ace DS Interview by Review
+# Review to learn and ace your DS interview

 > No one is the only person who knows a specific part of the code base.
 Simply put, code reviews help facilitate knowledge sharing across the code base and across the team.